mariano-perez-rodriguez/draupnir/README.md

   <img src="https://github.com/mariano-perez-rodriguez/draupnir/blob/master/doc/outputDiagram.png?raw=true" alt="Output diagram" />
 </p>

-Note that it simply amounts to taking alternating bits from the NE and SE diagonals of _S_.
+Note that it simply amounts to taking alternating bits from the NE and SE diagonals of _S_ (note, though, that in the diagram we're displaying an _(8 × 8)_-bit state, _not_ a byte-per-byte representation of a 64-bit version of Draupnir).

 After outputting a value, the state change function is applied a configurable number of times (just once by default).